 Several eye conditions require users to wear glasses or contact lenses.
 However, the very same condition that requires corrective devices might also make them difficult to use.
-Enter scleral lenses, which allow people who have previously been unable to wear contacts or who can not be adaquately corrected in glasses.
+Enter scleral lenses, which allow people to see well who have previously been unable to wear contacts or who can not be adaquately corrected in glasses.

-Scleral lenses have been prescribed to patients with irregular corners, which make it difficult for them to wear contacts.
+Scleral lenses are prescribed to patients with irregular corneas, which make it difficult for them to wear traditional contacts.
 This could be due to conditions such as keratoconus, irregular corneas, or for individuals who have had previous eye surgery.
-People who suffer from dry eyes or otherwise have hard-to-fit eyes should also consider these contact lenses.
+People who suffer from chronic dry eyes or otherwise have had trouble seeing will with soft contact lenses should also consider these contact lenses.

 What Are Scleral Lenses?

-Scleral contact lenses are gas permeable lenses that are larger than regular contacts that typically measure between 9.0 and 9.5 mm.
+Scleral contact lenses are gas permeable lenses that are larger than regular contacts, they typically measure between 14.5 to 18mm.
 This means that the lenses are breathable and often more comfortable than the traditional, smaller gas-perm lenses.
 The larger size can improve vision and may even be easier to insert and remove for some people.
 Your optometrist may suggest these types of contacts if you've struggled with regular lenses.
 Furthermore, if your eye doctor has advised you against wearing traditional contact lenses, ask whether scleral contacts would be a better fit.

-Scleral lenses get their name from the "sclera," or the white of the eye.
-This larger size of contact covers more of the white of the eye unlike regular contact lenses, which just cover your cornea.
-Scleral lenses have the benefit of staying in more easily.
+Scleral lenses get their name from the "sclera," or the white part of the eye.
+This larger size contact allows the lens to rest on the white of the eye unlike regular hard contact lenses, which sit on your cornea.
+Scleral lenses have the benefit of staying in more easily and more less.
 Plus, if you happen to drop a lens, it's a bit easier to find it.

 There is also space behind the contact lens, in front of your cornea, that acts as a reservoir for tears to help prevent the contact lenses from drying out your eyes.
 This space also provides room for irregularly-shaped corneas.
-For patients who find regular hard lenses uncomfortable, scleral contacts may be the solution.
-Wearing them can be more comfortable because of their size and fluid reservoir.
+Wearing them can be more comfortable because of their size, limited movement, and fluid reservoir.

 There are three different types of scleral lenses: